agaparkg/users-crud-react-demo/README.md

-# React Users CRUD App
+# React Users CRUD App Demo with Login Page

+- This project is not completed, students will finish as a team.

 - Deployed demo UI can be viewed here: https://wretched-harbor.surge.sh/